bryanluwz/NTU-FYP-Chatbot-AI/README.md

 ## Acknowledgements

-1. [ME](https://github.com/bryanluwz) for building this awesome chatbot frontend, alone, with no help from humans. 🤖
+1. [ME](https://github.com/bryanluwz) for building this awesome chatbot AI server, alone, with no help from humans. 🤖